mathgladiator/adama-lang/docs/docs/what-02-actors.md

 The Actor Model
 ---------------

 The [actor model](https://en.wikipedia.org/wiki/Actor_model) is worth considering as it expresses many ideas core to computing.
-The **living** document which Adama defines is a limited actor of sorts.
-Namely, it can only receive messages from people (or devices) and make local decisions and updates based on those messages.
+The **living** document that Adama defines is a limited actor of sorts.
+Namely, it can only receive messages from users (or devices) and make local decisions and updates based on those messages.
 Currently, it is unable to create more actors or send messages to other actors.
 However, this basic and reduced actor model enables the **living** document to be useful.

 Adama allows developers to define messages: